Weather

 Crowds & Costs

 Crowd numbers are increasing in Ecuador throughout December.
 This is mostly due to the month's many festivals and people vacationing over the Christmas and New Year period.
 The beginning of the month can likewise be busier because of visiting Americans on Thanksgiving vacations.
-At these times, prices are high and hotel rooms at a premium.
+At these times, prices are high, and hotel rooms are at a premium.
 It may also be much harder to book your place on certain tours if you leave it until the last minute.

 Chat with a local specialist who can help organize your trip.